 - Single burner camping gas cooker and little kettle – great for the early morning coffee.

-- Take lots of plastic bags – especially if it’s wet to pack away your clothes so they stay dry, or separate the dirty ones – good bin liners for rubbish – lots of campsite require you to take your rubbish home and no one wants a boot full of stinky leftovers.
-Also pays to locate the nearest recycling and waste centre to the campsite to dump your rubbish as soon after you leave the campsite as possible.
+- Take lots of plastic bags – especially if it’s wet.
+These are useful to pack away your clothes so they stay dry, or separate the dirty ones.
+They are also good for rubbish collection.
+Lots of campsite require you to take your rubbish home and no one wants a boot full of stinky leftovers.
+It also pays to locate the nearest recycling and waste centre to the campsite to dump your rubbish as soon after you leave the campsite as possible.

-- Tin foil – most important if camping with open fires – potatoes, sweet corn, onions, mushrooms, tomatoes, (or almost any veggie) can all be cooked on a bbq or the edge of open fire in foil.
-Some plastic tubs for left overs.
-I even save the baked potatoes from the night before if uneaten and mix them with eggs and bacon in the morning for a Spanish omelette – my 11 yo loves it.
+- Plastic tubs – are also useful for leftovers.
+I even save the baked potatoes from the night before if uneaten and mix them with eggs and bacon in the morning for a Spanish omelette – my kids love it.

 - Freeze your camping meat – I like to freeze my meat, bacon etc for day 2 & 3 – it acts like an ice block in the cool box as it defrosts, and is fresh and ready to eat a day or two after arriving.

-- Wine in a box or twist top bottles – you can get some decent ones in boxes now days – helps the pack up with no empty bottles to carry or break.
+- Wine in a box or twist top bottles – You can get some decent wine in boxes now days and using this helps the pack up with no empty bottles to carry or break.
 Take a corkscrew and you will always make a friend on a campsite as someone will wonder around at night looking for one guaranteed!

-- Cans instead of bottle of beer or soft drinks.
-The empties can be crushed and put in a small (or large for some) plastic bag to be recycled.
+- Cans instead of bottles of beer or soft drinks – The empties can be crushed and put in a small (or large for some) plastic bag to be recycled.

-If you are a keen camper and have anything to add – keep the conversation alive and add your own comment with your favourite piece of camping advice or camping tip.
+If you are a keen camper and have anything to add – keep the conversation alive and send us your favourite piece of camping advice or camping tip.